SteelCompendium/data-rules-md-dse/Abilities/Elementalist/1st-Level Features/Subtle Relocation.md

   scc:
     - mcdm.heroes.v1:feature.ability.elementalist.1st-level-feature:subtle-relocation
   scdc:
-    - 1.1.1:13.2.9.1:02
+    - 1.1.1:11.2.9.1:02
   source: mcdm.heroes.v1
   subclass: Void
   target: Self or one ally
   type: feature/ability/elementalist/1st-level-feature
 effects:
+  - name: Effect
-  - effect: You teleport the target up to a number of squares equal to your Reason score.
+    effect: You teleport the target up to a number of squares equal to your Reason score.
 If the target moves to trigger this ability, you can teleport them at any point during the move.
-    name: Effect
+  - cost: Spend 1 Essence
-  - effect: You teleport the target up to a number of squares equal to twice your Reason score instead.
+    effect: You teleport the target up to a number of squares equal to twice your Reason score instead.
-    cost: Spend 1 Essence
 ```